 - Moisture disperses throughout the crust, making for a superior tender and crunchy crust.

 - Using a pizza baking stone along with a pizza cutter makes cutting your cooked pizza almost effortless.
-Edges are usually hard to cut through but these two tools eliminate any difficulty.
+Edges are usually hard to cut through, as mentioned, but these two tools eliminate any difficulty.

 Have You Tried Making Your Own Pizza Crust?